poltak/poltak.github.io/index.markdown

 ## What is this site?

-This site is an online space for myself (Jonathan Poltak Samosir) to:
+This site is an online space for myself (Jonathan Poltak Samosir 森旭) to:

 - blog about my research
 - keep an online version of my resume updated